Skip to main content

 While Ray Tracing should work with any material used in the project, Ray Tracing is built mainly to work with PBR-based materials, using the available PBR materials in the resource panel.

-We are actively working on expanding support for all available material nodes in the material editor, but some nodes might not behave as expected in the Ray Traced result.
+We are actively working on expanding support for all available material nodes in the material editor, but some nodes might not behave as expected in the Ray Tracing result.
 Please alert us if you find a bug with any of the nodes.

 In case of custom materials not working as expected in reflections, it is suggested to create a simplified replica material and place it in the “Reflected Material” override setting on the caster object.